 1. Prep sauce: Put sauce ingredients in a small bowl, and whisk to combine.
 (I use my liquid measuring cup for this)

-3. Prep garlic: Mince garlic, and mix in small bowl with 1 tsp vegetable oil.
+3. Prep garlic: Mince garlic, and mix in small bowl with 1 teaspoon vegetable oil.

 5. Cook the garlic: Make a hole in the center of the pan, and add the garlic-oil mixture.
 Let sit for 30 seconds, or until you start to smell the garlic cooking.
 Stir the garlic into the onions.